-The Adani mine was one of nine coal projects earmarked for the Galilee Basin.
+Fighting fossil fuel meant opposing the Adani mine, one of nine massive coal projects earmarked for the Galilee Basin.
 This basin is about the size of Victoria, and contains one of the world’s largest untapped deposits of thermal coal – the type used to make electricity.
 The mine proposed by Adani was meant to be a keystone project for the Indian company’s so-called “pit-to-plug” strategy of owning coal mines to feed its power plants in India.

 Adani also owned ports in India.
 Its founder, Gautam Adani, was the 10th richest Indian in 2018, worth $17 billion.
 His poor environmental record was widely known and reported.
 In 2016 Gautam Adani met with Premier Annastacia Palaszczuk in Townsville with a timeline for the project.
 I was appalled by Palaszczuk’s support for the project.

 Remarkably, I was the only MP to oppose Adani in the Queensland Parliament.
 However, it was then-Treasurer Scott Morrison’s speech in the Australian Parliament – in which he held up a piece of coal and mocked the concerns of climate change – that motivated me to make a plea for the planet.
 I gave the following speech, penned by my comrade Zelda Grimshaw on 15 June 2017, holding a piece of bleached coral.

 Plea for Action on Coal to Save Reef